 These google UTM tags should allow you to easily modify the parameters quickly without the need to re-input your data.
 Now that you have your custom URLs set-up, it is a good idea to test them out individually.
 Here is how you can do this.

 1- Open your custom URL in an incognito window

 2-Browse your website and complete some of the tracked actions

-3-Check those changes in your real time reports or check the data in your standard campaign reports (usually takes a few hours to show up).
+3-Check those changes in your real-time reports or check the data in your standard campaign reports (usually takes a few hours to show up).

 Through the use of Google analytics, it is possible to identify many key details relevant to the success of your business.
 Through using analytics, it is possible to identify your target audience and their demographics.
 This includes ages, gender and location which allows you to cater your future advertising campaigns to them.
-Another use for analytics is to identify what users spend the most time on when using your website.
+Another use of analytics is to identify what users spend the most time on when using your website.
 Furthermore, specific analytics may be collected regarding a certain campaign through the use of google analytics URL builder.

-This tool will allow you to generate a custom campaign URL to track action related to this campaign separately.
+This tool will allow you to generate a custom campaign URL to track activity related to this campaign separately.
 It allows you to identify your biggest source of traffic and your most successful advertising medium.
 This allows you to only use the most effective mediums for your business which provides you with the highest return on investment (ROI) comparing the budget spent to the amount of traffic generated.
-Through the proper use of this tool, you will be able to maximize marketing efficiency without spending a lot of effort since all the reports are automatically generated by google.
+Through the proper use of this tool, you will be able to maximize marketing efficiency without spending a lot of effort since all the reports are automatically generated by Google.
 This reduces the amount of manual work needed when analyzing the effectiveness of a campaign.